Tag Archives: Apple

 My Netflix experience is extremely positive.
 I have no complaints.
 Content is fine, albeit it would be nice to get more British media.
 Integration in the AppleTV is seamless.
 There are a few other features available with the AppleTV, which I have not used.
 In particular iTunes Match.
 I may get to it one day.
 Other bonuses are online radio and the ability to purchase movies and TV, ala cart, from iTunes and have it available from iClould.

 All in all the Apple created a simple and easy to use experience.
 There were a lot of nay-sayers, in regards to my over-the-air antenna.
 However I can happily say that I have found other uses for the cash.
-Ironically Netflix did not affect have 60 GB limit as much as I thought it would.
+Ironically Netflix did not affect my 60 GB limit as much as I thought it would.
 Online, through a browser, radio seems to use more bandwidth and bytes.
 If you want to cut the cord first evaluate what is important to you.
 It’s not for everyone.
 However, if you find, like me, you are doing more online it maybe time to look at spending a bit more on bandwidth and cut the cord.

 RIM closer to releasing BB10